-Close Grip Push-Ups - Lying flat on the floor with your elbows and hands close to your sides perform a push up to a top position.
+Wide Push-Ups - Lying flat on the floor with your elbows and hands wide perform a push up to a top position.
 Lower yourself so your chest touches the floor while keeping your elbows close to your sides.
 Keep your back and torso flat at all times.
 Complete for desired number of repetitions to complete one set.